-We value your feedback, and the following changes have been made in response to student concerns and suggestions.
+We value your feedback and the following changes have been made in response to student concerns and suggestions.

-Evaluation Year YOU SAID: WE DID: 2023 "Lectures were not very interactive" Didactics have been reviewed and more interactive style of teaching will be implemented 2023 "Grading system does not seem fair with only 2 evaluations" Our school has transitioned to Pass/Fail grading system 2023 "I didn't always get verbal feedback, so maybe encourage preceptors to provide feedback."
+Evaluation Year YOU SAID: WE DID: 2022 "Need much better guidelines for the SP exam, I did not know where to find a standard list of things to ask."
+We have changed the optional CPX Q&A session (the week before the exam) as mandatory session for all students 2022 "We basically shadowed the physician the entire time without being given the chance to ask the patients questions."
+We emphasize during annual educator training sessions that this course is not an observership and we have outlined clear expectations 2022 "The evaluation system used to grade students is utterly unfair.
+There is tremendous subjectivity in how evaluators grade, and students are the mercy of being assigned easy/harsh graders" We will continue to ensure department level educator development regarding consistency in use of evaluation forms.
+Our UEC will continue reviewing all performance data to determine final letter grade 2023 "Lectures were not very interactive" Didactics have been reviewed and more interactive style of teaching will be implemented 2023 "Grading system does not seem fair with only 2 evaluations" Our school has transitioned to Pass/Fail grading system 2023 "I didn't always get verbal feedback, so maybe encourage preceptors to provide feedback."
 We will continue to train our faculty about the importance of providing timely actionable quality feedback